-The role of beauty in science has found some skepticism [71] because we still do not have a satisfactory theory that can exactly test the claims made by scientists about the beauty of a theory.
-Recent works on empirical aesthetics [111] show that there is a general agreement on what is considered beautiful.
+The role of beauty in science has found some skepticism because we still do not have a satisfactory theory that can exactly test the claims made by scientists about the beauty of a theory [71].
+Recent works on empirical aesthetics [111] show that there is a general agreement on what is considered beautiful, despite the subjectivity of beauty appreciation.
 A recent interesting study about the nature of aesthetic in science by Zeki et al. [72] demonstrated that the aesthetic appreciation of mathematical equations corresponds to the same brain activity that corresponds to the appreciation of music and art.
-Zee [73] and Thuan [74] also argued that beauty's attributes such as simplicity and symmetry have universal values and that they should not be subject to revision in science [69].
+Zee [73], Thuan [74], and Dirac [70] also argued that beauty's attributes such as simplicity, symmetry, and elegance have universal values and that they should not be subject to revision in science.